vplagnol/mtg17/README.md

-# Utility files to reproduce key analysis (as well as additional ones) from the 17Lands repo
+# Utility files to reproduce key analyses (as well as additional ones) from the 17Lands site

 ### Step 1: Download 17 lands data